 The “Pain Switch”

 Then he or she proceeds to explain to me in detail that since they can push on a certain spot and feel the pain, then how can it be in their brain?
 How can it not be there?
 The fact that a simple push can elicit pain means that the threshold for stimulating those pain fibers has been lowered – often dramatically.
 Your pain switch is either on or off.
 The only place these switches exist is in the brain.

 Water Torture versus a Rock

 Do you think that the pain felt during water torture is imaginary?
 It is a simple, painless drop of water.
 There is no reason it should ever cause pain.
 If water constantly drips on a rock does that cause pain?
 In fact over years, decades, or centuries the rock will be eroded by the simple repetition of dripping.
 Why is there not pain in that scenario?
 Obviously a rock has no nervous system.
-Repetition of any activity lays down circuits that are repeatable and become efficient?
+Repetition of any activity lays down circuits that are repeatable and become increasingly efficient?
 It is true for musicians, artists, and athletes, and also true for the perception of pain.

 Obsessive Thought Patterns

 Unfortunately, it is also true for the thought, “My doctor is missing something because I am in pain.”
 I am repeatedly told that I just don’t understand how they feel.
 That set of thoughts becomes it’s own set of repeatable circuits that will not shut down.
 Logic alone will not break them up.
-I honestly do not know what will break them up.
-The reason why it is such an unfortunate situation is that it also blocks treatment.
-The one variable that predicts success or failure in treating NPD (Neurophysiologic Disoder) is willingness to engage in the tools.
-Neurophysiological Disorder – “Short Circuits”
+The reason why it is such an unfortunate situation is that it also limits treatment.
+The one variable that predicts success or failure in treating chronic diseases is your willingness to engage in the tools.
+The problem is that these endlessly repeating circuits also block opens to learning.
+It is the reason why that The DOC Journey app and course emphasise expressive writing so early in that is the one necessary exercise that begins to break up these endlessly repeating circuits.

 My Weekly Battle